timsolig/PKDProject/Diaries/tim.md

 ## 1 march 2021
 1 hour debugging the size of the player and goal icon.
-30 minutes fixing cosmetics changes in the code.
+1 hour fixing cosmetics changes in the code.
 4 hours writing the report.

+## 2 march 2021
+30 min meeting with Gafour.
+He was pleased with our progress.
+1 hour formatting the report pdf.

+## 3 march 2021
+4h writing the report.
+Mostly on discussion and important functions.

+## 4 march 2021
+4h last touches on the report.